 May need to sand down or file sharp edges and corners before placing in tank.

 Large variety of pieces at an affordable price.
 Includes plastic plants, starfish, broken barrel, and a tree trunk.
 Soft enough to not harm fish fins.

-The driftwood is small and a few said their fish got stuck and had to be freed.
+Driftwood is small and a few said their fish got stuck in it.

 It’s easy to see why freshwater fish are the number one pet in the United States, with approximately 139 million of them occupying aquariums across the country.
 (By comparison, there are around 94 million pet cats and 90 million pet dogs in the United States.)
 Fish don’t shed, they have no need for walks or litter boxes, they’re relatively inexpensive and easy to care for, and they won’t chew up your slippers.
 Why not give your fish a beautiful place to live?

 Luckily, while your fish appreciate tank décor that accommodates their natural instinct to hide when stressed, they aren’t much concerned with the actual appearance of that décor.
 That means you’re free to decorate the aquarium in whatever style most pleases you.
 As you’ll quickly discover when browsing the choices at your favorite pet supply retailer, there are tank decorations to suit just about everyone.

 The basic categories of aquarium decorations include substrate, background, plants (either faux or real), natural objects, and fanciful decorations, which are often of particular appeal to children, although many adults like them as well.